Team AE (Class of 2015)

 - Sonia DeYoung

 In high school, I saw a documentary about Jane Goodall at the Boston Museum of Science.
 Halfway through I whispered to my best friend, "This is what I'm going to do with my life."
-I couldn't wait to get out of Massachusetts and embark on my career as a world-traveling zoologist.
-It might have sent me into a swoon if someone had told me that over the next decade I would chase tarsiers through the Indonesian jungle and ski after wolves in the Rockies, sketch elephant ears in the South African veldt and record bird songs in the Everglades, count bald eagles flying over the high desert of California and scan the cliffs of the Rio Grande for peregrine falcon eyries.
+I couldn't wait to get out of Massachusetts and embark on a career as a world-traveling zoologist.
+It might have sent me into a swoon if someone had told me that over the next decade I would chase tarsiers through the Indonesian jungle, ski after wolves in the Rockies, sketch elephant ears in the South African veldt and record bird songs in the Everglades, count bald eagles flying over the high desert of California and scan the cliffs of the Rio Grande for peregrine falcon eyries.
 Volunteering overseas in college led to interning with the Student Conservation Association after college.
 Finally the National Park Service hired me to work on the wildlife research crew at Grand Teton National Park, where I spent two of the happiest years of my life.

 I always knew I wanted to return to New England, though.
 This leafy, rolling landscape dotted with old towns held onto my heart wherever else I went, no matter how spectacular.
 Somewhere along the way I also decided that as much as I love wildlife, I need to understand the big picture.
 Without soil, water, and plants – in short, the land – how would the animals live, after all?
-As I fill in these holes in my knowledge over the next two years, I hope I'll also find time to write some letters, make some crafts, and read a few early twentieth-century novels.
+As I fill in these holes in my knowledge over the next two years, I hope I'll also find time to write some letters, make some crafts, and read a few novels.